WARNING: Some of this

 In northern European countries a festival was traditionally held at the end

 of October that dealt with the slaughter of animals at a time when the

 vegetation was dying and there wouldn’t be enough food for them anyway.
-The
+That’s why

 Halloween is a bit gruesome, but it’s also a time of feasting and merriment

 since there is a lot of food.
-In Scandinavian, Baltic and Slavic countries it
+In northern countries it

 was customary to have a feast and people went to the cemetery to visit the

 graves of dead family members.
 Often a candle is left burning at the grave site,

 and some food or drink may be left for them.
 In Russia, where the holiday is called Dziady, the dead are likely to